 update your settings

-This place had a big array of bedspreads, tapestries, clothing (ready-made and custom-made, including silk) and other textiles, made by its own workers and others, and it doesn’t belabour you with too much of a hard ...
+This place has a big array of bedspreads, tapestries, clothing (ready-made and custom-made, including silk) and other textiles, made by its own workers and others.
+Staff don’t belabour you with too much of a hard sell.

 With some unusual jewellery, paintings and all sorts of textiles, this is one of the most original of numerous craft shops around town.

 This family of silversmiths makes beautiful, delicate silver rings and bracelets featuring world landmarks and Hindu gods.
 Asking prices for rings start at ₹1800 (at a rate of ₹300 per day’s work).